homeops-tech/homeops-tech.github.io/_posts/2020-06-06-DNS-With-Puppet.md

 title:  "Managing DNS with Puppet"
 date:   2020-06-06
 image: /images/posts/dns.jpg
-tags: [puppet,bind,dns,hiera,iot,how to,ha,raspberry pi,monit]
+tags: [puppet,bind,dns,hiera,iot,how to,ha,raspberry pi,monit,systemd]
 ---

 One of the more important things in configuration management is DNS.
 In home labs we often don't have DNS out of box.
-Some folks do use pi-holes but often don't configure custom domains.
+Some folks do use [pi-holes](https://www.raspberrypi.org/blog/pi-hole-raspberry-pi/) but often don't configure custom domains.
 I often use static reservations for all my IOT devices.
-This means all devices on my network can use DNS names to configure each other.
+This means all devices on my network can use DNS names to configure each otheri with those respective static'ish IPs.
 In this how-to I will show you how I use Puppet to setup an internal DNS domain.

 <!--more-->